-501 The Corporation's activities are subject to two levels of audit control.
-The first arises as a consequence of Section 14B of the KCRC Ordinance, whereby the Chief Executive of the HKSAR appoints the auditor (the External Auditor) for the Corporation to audit the Corporation's annual accounts after consultation with the Corporation.
-The Audit Committee is responsible for detailed oversight of the work of the External Auditor.

-502 The second level involves monitoring and assessing the adequacy of the Corporation's own internal controls.
-This is the responsibility of both management and the Internal Auditor acting independently.
+- The Corporation's activities are subject to two levels of audit control.
+The first arises as a consequence of Section 14B of the KCRC Ordinance, whereby the Chief Executive of the HKSAR appoints the auditor (the external auditor) for the Corporation to audit the Corporation's annual accounts after consultation with the Corporation.
+The Audit Committee is responsible for detailed oversight of the work of the external auditor. - The second level involves monitoring and assessing the adequacy of the Corporation's own internal controls.
+This is the responsibility of both Management and the internal auditor acting independently.

-503 -510 (nor used)
+503 -510 (not used)